Updated: Oct 6

 I took my first trip to the National Archives recently.
 The main reason for going was to accompany one of my genealogy class colleagues who was researching Fenian history and to discover for myself what information was available, and I was not disappointed.
-Located on Bishop Street, the Archives occupies the former Jacob's Biscuit Factory, site of intense fighting during the 1916 Rising.
+Located on Bishop Street, the Archives occupy the former Jacob's Biscuit Factory, the site of intense fighting during the 1916 Rising.
 The building houses some incredible information about Ireland's past.
-(For full list of records click here).
-In addition the Archives are responsible for the preservation, restoration, arrangement and description of records as well as many other functions.
+In addition, the Archives are responsible for the preservation, restoration, arrangement and description of records as well as many other functions.

 The main purpose of this blog is to impart the lessons I learned during my visit with the aim of helping other visitors to make the best use of their time at the Archives.

 Figure 1: Jacob's Biscuit Factory and National Archives, Bishop Street, Dublin.

 The National Archives was established on 1 June 1988 under the National Archives Act.
 Under this legislation, when records of Government Departments and their agencies are thirty years old, they are transferred to the Archives.
 It took over the functions previously performed by the State Paper Office (1702) and the Public Record Office of Ireland (1867).

 The State Paper Office, established in 1702 and situated in Dublin Castle until 1990, was a repository for records relation to the Lord Lieutenant’s administration.
 The Lord Lieutenant was the English King or Queen’s representative in Ireland.
 Previous to 1702 each Lord Lieutenant took their records with them on leaving office.

 Figure 2: Robert Devereux, 2nd Earl of Essex, former Lord Lieutenant, executed for treason, in 1601.